joshuajrrc/GenesisX30MN/README.md

 In the script main menu press '1' for masternode status.
 You should see that all have started successfully!

-The script work was created by SBurns of the Null Entry Project
+# The script work was created by SBurns of the Null Entry Project <br>
-#And possible follow/fork from https://github.com/sburns1369/
+And possible follow/fork from https://github.com/sburns1369/ <br>
-#If anyone recycles please leave credit to the author somewhere
+If anyone recycles please leave credit to the author somewhere <br>
-#As well as the donation address for the “Buy the poor guy a red bull”
+As well as the donation address for the “Buy the poor guy a red bull” <br>
-#BTC address: 32FzghE1yUZRdDmCkj3bJ6vJyXxUVPKY93
+BTC address: 32FzghE1yUZRdDmCkj3bJ6vJyXxUVPKY93 <br>
-#LTC address: MUdDdVr4Az1dVw47uC4srJ31Ksi5SNkC7H
+LTC address: MUdDdVr4Az1dVw47uC4srJ31Ksi5SNkC7H

-This script was modified by Gold
+#This script was later modified to allow up to 30 MNs per VPS by community member <b>Gold<b> <br>
-Donations are greatly appreciated
+Donations are greatly appreciated <br>
-XGS Wallet adress: GMJe2sANzaFCQgqhEfpPyb16xxechBr6Qp BTC Wallet adress: 3BajGLbwm79mvL2FSHiXiVqh9fRySWuYNB
+XGS Wallet adress: GMJe2sANzaFCQgqhEfpPyb16xxechBr6Qp <br>
+BTC Wallet adress: 3BajGLbwm79mvL2FSHiXiVqh9fRySWuYNB